gstinoco/CloudGen/README.md

 └── README.md             # Project documentation
 ```

-## License
+## License :scroll:

 This project is licensed under the terms specified in the `LICENSE` file.

-## Acknowledgments
+## Acknowledgments :raised_hands:

 This application was developed by the Malla group at the Universidad Michoacana de San Nicolás de Hidalgo.
 Special thanks to the contributors and researchers involved in the project.

-## Contributing
+## Contributing :handshake:

 Contributions are welcome!
 If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

 ---

-We hope mGFD: Cloud Generator becomes a valuable tool for your numerical analysis and research projects.
+We hope mGFD: Cloud Generator becomes a valuable tool for your numerical analysis and research projects. :rocket: